Our week on the Greek island of Zakynthos was primarily for relaxation, but what’s a holiday without a bit of adventure?

-We spoke to out TUI rep about getting a taxi to the viewpoint instead which was approximately a forty-five minute drive from our hotel, but at €100+ for a return journey, we couldn’t quite justify it.
+We spoke to out TUI rep about getting a taxi to the viewpoint instead, but at €100+ for a return journey, we couldn’t quite justify it.
 Our next option was quad bikes, which are available for rent in every commercial Zakynthos town.

-“There’s only one road, you can’t possibly get lost”, they said.
+“There’s only one road” they said.
+“You can’t possibly get lost” they said.
 What an outright lie!
-We managed to get horrendously lost, but luckily this worked in our favour because we found the most gorgeous beach to spend a quiet fifteen minutes, which was a welcome sight after bombing around Zante’s track-style roads, dodging borderline reckless drivers who clearly were a little more used to seeing quad bikes on what is considered a ‘main road’ than we are.
+We managed to get lost many times, but luckily this worked in our favour because we found the most gorgeous beach to spend a quiet half an hour.

-As we didn’t have the most amazing beach at our resort, fresh white sand and crystal clear waters with Kefalonia out ahead of us was the perfect stop for a little break.
+As we didn’t have the most amazing beach at our resort, fresh white sand and crystal clear waters with a distant view of Kefalonia was the perfect stop for a little break.

-Thankfully after that things began to go more to plan, and we spent the next hour or so drifting up through the mountains with the sun above us and not a cloud in the sky, discovering a gorgeous little hillside orange juice bar along the way with views that were unbelievable.
+Thankfully after that things began to go more to plan, and we spent the next hour or so drifting up through the mountains with the sun above us and not a cloud in the sky.

-A few hours later than planned and a few more wrong turns later, we finally made it to the viewpoint, and it really was something else.
-I have never seen such blue, glistening waters in all my life, and we both agreed that this sight sat right up there with Whitehaven Beach.
+A few hours later than planned, we finally made it to the viewpoint, and it really was something else.
+I have never seen such blue, glistening waters in all my life.

 I can see why Shipwreck Beach is such a key tourist attraction in Zakynthos, but unfortunately as it’s only accessible via boat you have to go via an organised excursion to get there.